py-vcon/py-vcon/py_vcon_server/README.md

 ## Access Control
 We realize Access Control is an important aspect of the vCon Server.
-The ACL capabilities of the vCon Server has been planned out and desgined.
+The ACL capabilities of the vCon Server has been planned out and designed.
 It will be implemented in the next release.

 ## Authentication and JWT